barseghyanartur/django-dash/docs/index.rst

 ===============================================
 `django-dash` (later on named Dash) is a customisable, modular dashboard application framework for Django.

-Dash allows users to create and modify their own custom dashboards.
-Supports theming (in Dash themes are called layouts) and workspaces.
-Comes with extensive pythonic API which allows developers to create new Dash plugins, as well as to modify bundled ones.
+Dash allows users to create their own custom dashboards.
+Supports theming (in Dash themes are called layouts) and multiple workspaces.
+Dash comes with extensive pythonic API which allows developers to create new Dash plugins, as well as to modify bundled ones.

 To make a clearer association, think of Android for tablets (shortcuts, widgets and apps) or Windows 8 for tablets or desktops.